riyaa14/Equinox_RecordHive/README.md

 8. Graduation requirement tracking to ensure students meet all requirements for graduation
 9. Ability to generate unofficial transcripts with all relevant information
 10. Ability to request official transcripts and send them to the appropriate office

-All of the above features have been thoroughly tested and verified to be functioning properly.
-Tests include:
-- Verification of registered user access and authorization to restricted pages
-- Testing of profile creation, editing, and deletion to ensure proper saving and removal of user data
-- Verification of accurate creation, updating, and deletion of student, course, and semester records
-- Testing of stack implementation for tracking course history, including adding and removing courses
-- Verification of accurate calculation of GPA and academic standing
-- Testing of graduation requirement tracking and updating to reflect changes
-- Verification of accurate generation of unofficial and official transcripts with all required information.

 ## TECHNOLOGIES USED
 - MongoDB: a document-based NoSQL database used to store and manage data in the project.